-In accordance with general corporate governance standards, the Board of Directors established a Remuneration Committee, which determines the remuneration of the members of the

-Executive Committee, and which advises on the overall remuneration policies applied throughout SES.
+In accordance with general corporate governance standards, the Board of Directors established a Remuneration Committee, which determines the remuneration of the members of the Executive Committee, and which advises on the overall remuneration policies applied throughout SES.
 It also makes a recommendation to shareholders as to the remuneration of members of the Board of Directors, which is determined by shareholder vote at SES's annual general meeting.
 The Remuneration Committee reports to the Board of Directors at each meeting through its chairman.
-The Remuneration Committee is composed of six members, at least a third of whom are independent Board of Directors members in line with SES's internal regulations.
-The members are Mr. Serge Allegrezza, Mr. Romain Bausch (independent), Mr. Hadelin de Liedekerke Beaufort, Ms. Tsega Gebreyes (independent), Mr. Conny Kullman (independent) and Ms. Françoise Thoma.
+The Remuneration Committee is composed of six members, at least a third of whom are independent

+Board of Directors members in line with SES's internal regulations.
+The members are Ms. Françoise Thoma, Mr. Serge Allegrezza, Mr. Frank Esser (independent), Mr. Ramu Potarazu (independent), Mr. Peter van Bommel (independent) and Mrs. Katrin Wehr-Seiter (independent).

-The Remuneration Committee also oversees the implementation of the decision under which the members of the Executive Committee must within five years hold at least the equivalent of an annual salary's worth of registered shares in SES (with the President and Chief Executive Officer of SES having to hold shares worth at least two years of his salary).
+The Remuneration Committee also oversees the implementation of the decision under which the members of the Executive Committee must within five years hold at least the equivalent of an annual salary's worth of registered shares in SES (with the Chief Executive Officer of SES having to hold shares worth at least two years of his salary).